 Is there a full kitchen in each accommodation?

 Our La Casa de Joy home has fully-equipped kitchen and a private outdoor grill.
 The Firefly Room has a refrigerator, coffee maker and microwave.
-The Blue has a kitchenette (hot plate stove top with induction burner, mini-fridge, coffee maker, toaster oven, microwave, outdoor grill).
+The Loft has a kitchenette (hot plate stove top with induction burner, mini-fridge, coffee maker, toaster oven, microwave, outdoor grill).
 The Red Room has a mini-fridge, coffee maker, toaster oven, microwave, & outdoor grill.
-The Cottage has an electric skillet, mini-fridge, coffee maker, toaster oven, microwave, & shared outdoor grills.
-All accommodations have plates (some are compostable), glasses, silverware, & paper towels.
+The Cottage has a toaster oven, mini-fridge, coffee maker, microwave, & shared outdoor grills.
+All accommodations have paper towels, compostable plates, bowls, and silverware.

 Are linens included?